 The Evolving Landscape of Digital Governance

 Governance is the process of applying any design feature or control mechanism that maintains and steers a system.
 Digital governance has a dual meaning.
 First, it refers to using digital tools to guide and manage personal lives, organizations, markets, and societies.
-The second, more common, meaning concerns the control and management of information technology (IT) systems: coordinating research and development, deploying and administering the necessary infrastructure, and provisioning digital services.
+The second, more common, meaning concerns the control and management of information technology (IT) systems: coordinating research and development, deploying and administering the necessary infrastructure, provisioning digital services, and organizing the resulting value flows and power relations.
 The two meanings are distinct but increasingly intertwined as digital technologies have become instrumental to their own continued development.

 1. Public sector governance, for example through: